-Our research and development expenses incurred for the three and six months ended June 30, 2007 were expenses related primarily to the development of MelaFind®.
-We expect to incur additional research and development expenses relating to MelaFind® prior to its commercial launch in the US and selected markets outside the US.
-We also continue to work with ASKION, a company that has become an integral member of our MelaFind® development team.
-ASKION is currently producing additional MelaFind® systems for our pivotal clinical trial that started at the end of January 2007, as well as for other clinical studies of MelaFind®.
+Our research and development expenses incurred for the three and nine months ended September 30, 2007 were expenses related primarily to the development of MelaFind[®].
+We expect to incur additional research and development expenses relating to MelaFind[®] prior to its commercial launch in the US and selected markets outside the US.
+We also continue to work with ASKION, a company that has become an integral member of our MelaFind[®] development team.
+ASKION is currently producing additional MelaFind[®] systems for our pivotal clinical trial that started at the end of January 2007, as well as for other clinical studies of MelaFind[®].
 Our research and development expenses are subject to the risks and uncertainties associated with clinical trials and the FDA regulatory review and approval process.
 As a result, our research and development expenses could exceed our estimated amounts, possibly materially.

-General and administrative expenses consist primarily of salaries and related expenses, general corporate activities and costs associated with our efforts to obtain PMA approval for MelaFind® and toward development of a commercial infrastructure to market and sell MelaFind®.
-We anticipate that general and administrative expenses will increase as a result of the expected expansion of our operations, facilities and other activities associated with the planned expansion of our business, together with the additional costs associated with operating as a public company.
-We expect selling, general and administrative expenses to increase as we develop our sales and marketing capabilities to support placing MelaFind® in selected markets.
+General and administrative expenses consist primarily of salaries and related expenses, general corporate activities and costs associated with our efforts to obtain PMA approval for MelaFind[®] and toward development of a commercial infrastructure to market and sell MelaFind[®].
+We anticipate that general and administrative expenses will increase as a result of the expected expansion of our operations, facilities and other activities associated with the planned expansion of our business.
+We expect selling, general and administrative expenses to increase as we develop our sales and marketing capabilities to support placing MelaFind[®] in selected markets.